 - Pre-heat the oven to 180°C (355°F) and line a baking tray with parchment paper.

-- Use an electric whisk to combine the butter, sugar and maple syrup until creamy.
-Add the flax egg and whisk again.
+- Make a flax-egg by whisking the flax meal with the water and letting it sit for 5 minutes to become thick.
+Use an electric whisk to combine the butter, sugar and maple syrup until creamy.

 - Gently fold in the flour, almond meal, baking soda and spices until a dough ball has formed.

 - Flour a clean surface and use a lightly floured rolling pin to roll the dough about 3-cm thick.
 Use your cookie cutters to cut the cookie shapes and transfer to your baking tray.